 Grahame Smith, STUC General Secretary

-Neil Findlay MSP, Cross Party Group on Cuba
+Neil Findlay MSP, Vice Convenor of Cross Party Group on Cuba

 Elaine Smith, MSP, Convener of the Parliamentary Group on Cuba, and long standing Friend of Cuba.